Glooscap First Nation: Governance

 The community is represented by a chief and a three-person council.
 The community is managed by the director of administration.

 Since 2004, the band and the Town of Hantsport have had a shared water supply.

 Glooscap has a custom election code which allows the elected chief and councillors to serve five-year terms.

 In 2012, the Glooscap First Nation held an election.
 A new Chief and Council was elected.
 Sidney Peters, the brother of former Glooscap First Nation Chief Shirley Clarke, was elected Chief with 55% of the vote in an election that nearly 80% of the membership voted.
 He is a fifth-generation Chief within the Peters family.

 The new council implemented some new policies and removed some corrupt officials from their offices.
 They also created a new economic development corporation to provide more transparency and improve the sustainability of the community.

 In 2017, Sidney Peters was re-elected with 95% of the votes (174 to 12 votes).
 Two other brothers were elected to council.

 In 2022, Sidney Peters was acclaimed but a new council was elected.

 Economic development

-In 2011, the band formed a new, independently run corporation that has the responsibility of improving the economy and sustainability of Glooscap First Nation.
+In 2013, the band formed a new, independently run corporation that has the responsibility of improving the economy and sustainability of Glooscap First Nation.
 The focus will on building partnerships with neighboring municipalities, businesses and organizations in order to benefit the entire region.

-The corporation rebranded to become Glooscap Ventures in 2015 and are currently overseeing the $20 million Glooscap Landing Project as well as renewable energies projects and a seafood company.
+The corporation rebranded to become Glooscap Ventures in 2015 and are currently overseeing the $20 million Glooscap Landing Project as well as renewable energies projects, casinos and a seafood company.

 In 2017, Glooscap was recognized for its economic development on a national scale.
 They were awarded the 2017 CANDO Indigenous Community Economic Developer of the Year.
 This award is presented to Canada's top economic development indigenous community on an annual basis.

+In 2024 it was a founding nation of Indigenous Gaming Partners.